The Absent Dialogue – Part 3 of a 6 Part Series

 Curating a handful of social media accounts and posting a few times a day alone does not deliver a meaningful customer experience.
 This is the double-edged sword of digital; having a digital presence makes brands feel as though they’re connecting with their customers when in reality they’re often posting just to post.

-LISTEN TO ME
+LISTEN TO YOUR CUSTOMERS NEEDS

 Consider a situation where a salesperson is meeting with a prospect about a new software solution.
 The salesperson likely comes prepared with some basic information on the prospect’s company and role and is ready to discuss how the product can be tailored.
 However, the conversation begins to feel one-sided, and the salesperson starts talking about the product without listening to the customer’s specific needs.
 Suddenly, there are two people sitting in a room but only one is part of the conversation.

 As this scenario suggests, in-person and other nondigital experiences can also be a double-edged sword when it comes to customer engagement; though we expect consumers’ physical interactions with a brand to form a dialogue due to the very nature of the interaction, this is often not the case.
 Instead, brands must listen to the customers’ needs in order to create a dialogue.